More than 1 million dropped from Medicaid as states start post-pandemic purge of rolls

-More than 1 million people have been dropped from Medicaid in the past couple months as some states moved swiftly to halt health care coverage following the end of the coronavirus pandemic.
+More than 1 million people have been dropped from Medicaid in the past couple of months as some states moved swiftly to halt healthcare coverage following the end of the coronavirus pandemic.

 Most got dropped for not filling out paperwork.